Integration of Backscatter Communication with Multi-cell NOMA: A Spectral Efficiency Optimization under Imperfect SIC: Proposed System and Formulated Problem

-where the first segment in (\ref{1}) and (\ref{2}) is the received signal from $C_j$, the second segment is the reflected signal from $D_i$, the third segment represents the inter-cell interference, and the forth segment denotes the additive white Gaussian noise with variance $\sigma^2$.
-The term $g^j_{n,i}$ and $g^j_{m,i}$ represent the channels from $D_i$ to $U_n$ and $U_m$.
-Moreover, $P_{j'}$ is the interference power cause by $C_{m'}$ and $h^j_{n,j'}$, $h^j_{m,j'}$ denote its channel gains at $U_n$ and $U_m$.
+where the first segment in (\ref{1}) and (\ref{2}) is the received signal from $C_j$, the second segment is the reflected signal from $D_j$, the third segment represents the inter-cell interference, and the fourth segment denotes the noise with variance $\sigma^2$.
+The term $g_{n,j}$ and $g_{m,j}$ represent the channels from $D_j$ to $U_n$ and $U_m$, respectively.
+Moreover, $h_{n,j'}$ and $h_{m,j'}$ are the channel gains at $U_n$ and $U_m$ from $C_{j'}$.
+Here we assume that assume that $U_n$ experiment better channel conditions than $U_m$ (i.e., $|h_{n,j}|^2>|h_{m,j}|^2$).
 Based on (\ref{1}) and (\ref{2}), the signal-to-interference-plus-noise ratio (SINR) at $U_n$ and $U_m$ can be expressed as